actris-cloudnet/dataportal/docs/index.md

 - `dateTo`: Limit query to files whose `measurementDate` is `dateTo` or earlier.
 Same date format as in `date`.
 If omitted will default to the current date.
 - `product`: One or more `Product` ids, by which to filter the files.
+- `model`: One or more `Model` ids, by which to filter the model files.
+- `allModels`: By default the API returns only the best model available for each day.
+Adding this parameter will fetch all available models.
 - `allVersions`: By default the API returns only the latest version of the files.
 Adding this parameter will fetch all existing versions.

 Note: one or more of the parameters *must* be issued.
 A query without any valid parameters will result in a `400 Bad Request` error.